 Medicines can also help with your back pain.

 Over-the-counter means you can buy them without a prescription.

 Most health care providers recommend acetaminophen (such as Tylenol) first because it has fewer side effects than other drugs.
 Do not take more than 3 grams (3,000 mg) on any one day or 24 hours.
 Overdosing on acetaminophen can cause severe damage to your liver.
 If you already have liver disease, ask your doctor if acetaminophen is OK for you to take.

 If your pain continues, your provider may suggest nonsteroidal anti-inflammatory drugs (NSAIDs).
 You can buy some NSAIDs, such as ibuprofen and naproxen, without a prescription.
 NSAIDs help reduce the swelling around the swollen disc or arthritis in the back.

 NSAIDs and acetaminophen in high doses, or if taken for a long time, can cause serious side effects.
 Side effects include stomach pain, ulcers or bleeding, and liver or kidney damage.
 If side effects occur, stop taking the drug right away and tell your provider.

-If you are taking pain relievers for more than a week, tell your doctor.
+If you are taking pain relievers for more than a week, tell your provider.
 You may need to be watched for side effects.

 Narcotics, also called opioid pain relievers, are used only for pain that is severe and is not helped by other types of painkillers.
 They work well for short-term relief.
-Do not use them for more than 3 to 4 weeks.
-These medicines are only rarely used to treat someone with chronic pain.
+Do not use them for more than 3 to 4 weeks unless instructed by your provider to do so.

 Narcotics work by binding to receptors in the brain, which blocks the feeling of pain.
-These drugs can be abused and are addictive.
+These drugs can be abused and are habit-forming.
 They have been associated with accidental overdose and death.
-When used carefully and under a doctor's direct care, they can be effective in reducing pain.
+When used carefully and under a provider's direct care, they can be effective in reducing pain.

 Examples of narcotics include: